AwesomesauceLabs/piglet-viewer/README.md

 Options:

--b, --button=LABEL                 show button with LABEL and continue when user clicks it -i, --import=URI                   Import glTF file from URI (file path or HTTP URL) -I, --import-streaming-asset=PATH  Import glTF file from PATH, where PATH is relative
+-b, --button=LABEL                 Show button with LABEL and continue when user clicks it -i, --import=URI                   Import glTF file from URI (file path or HTTP URL) -I, --import-streaming-asset=PATH  Import glTF file from PATH, where PATH is relative
                                    to the StreamingAssets folder.
 This option is useful